COSMIC-PopSynth/COSMIC/docs/runpop/index.rst

 multidim
 ********

-cosmic implements multidimensionally distributed initial binaries according to `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.
-The python code used in cosmic to create this sample was written by Mads Sorenson, and is based on the IDL codes written to accompany `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.
+COSMIC implements multidimensionally distributed initial binaries according to `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.
+The python code used in COSMIC to create this sample was written by Mads Sorenson, and is based on the IDL codes written to accompany `Moe & Di Stefano 2017 <http://adsabs.harvard.edu/abs/2017ApJS..230...15M>`_.

-The multidimensional initial binary data is sampled in cosmic as follows:
+The multidimensional initial binary data is sampled in COSMIC as follows:

 .. ipython::